 How to Grow Anthurium Plants:

-Anthurium plants flourish in brilliant, circuitous light.
+Anthurium plants flourish in bright indirect light.
 They don’t care for excess daylight, aside from in the winter months or in plants that have adjusted to the change.
-Pruned anthuriums incline toward a rich yet well-depleting preparing blend that ought to be kept sodden yet not wet.
+Pruned anthuriums incline toward a rich yet well-depleting preparing blend that ought to be kept moist yet not wet.
 A preparing blend custom fitted for orchids, with a couple of small bunches of sand and a couple of modest bunches of peat greenery blended in, is ideal.
 Repotting ought to happen at whatever point the plant tops off its pot with roots.
 This can happen each year or two, when you see «air roots» start to stretch out up over the dirt level.

 3. Bird of Paradise (Strelitzia):